lukmanulhakeemt/dotnet-2017/DotNet2017/Azure Docker Swarm.md

 export DOCKER_HOST=:2375
 ```

-Incase port 2375 is in use from previous sessions use folowing commands to reset it
+Incase port 2375 is in use from previous sessions use following commands to reset it
 ```bash
 lsof -ti:2375